noamross/rrtools/README.md

 -   Run build scripts
 -   Produce testing artifacts
 -   Deploy - back to the repo or to an outputs/docs branch?
+-   What do we want from production environments, and what do we discard?

 ## Review/documentation